Alaeddini-Zahra/Personal-Projects/README.md

+## Multi-Agent Reinforcement Learning (MARL)
+### A Reinforcement Learning simulation to cluster cells based on gene expression data.
+The example uses randomly generated data for demonstration purposes.

-### Travelling Salesman Problem (TSP)
+## Travelling Salesman Problem (TSP)

-## This Python script is designed to solve a problem related to reconstructing a sequence from overlapping fragments using concepts from the Traveling Salesman Problem (TSP).
-The goal is to find the order of fragments that best reconstructs the original sequence with the least amount of difference.
+### This Python script is designed to solve the problem of reconstructing a sequence from overlapping fragments using concepts from the Traveling Salesman Problem (TSP).
+The goal is to find the order of fragments that best reconstruct the original sequence with the least difference.